shoelace-style/shoelace/docs/getting-started/installation.md

 </script>
 ```

-Some components have dependencies that are automatically imported when you cherry pick.
-If a component has dependencies, they will be listed in the "Dependencies" section of the component's documentation.
+You can copy and paste the code to import a component from the "Importing" section of the component's documentation.
+Note that some components have dependencies that are automatically imported when you cherry pick.
+If a component has dependencies, they will be listed in the "Dependencies" section of its docs.

 !> Never cherry pick components or utilities from `shoelace.js` as this will cause the browser to load the entire library.
 Instead, cherry pick from specific modules as shown above.